 Dr. Jain is a board certified gastroenterologist who has been in private practice in Dallas, Texas since 1999.
-He is a partner at Texas Digestive Disease Consultants and serves as Chief of Gastroenterology at Texas Health Presbyterian Hospital in Dallas.
-He is also a Clinical Associate Professor of Medicine at The University of Texas Southwestern Medical School.
+He is a partner at Texas Digestive Disease Consultants.
+He served as Chief of Gastroenterology at Texas Health Presbyterian Hospital in Dallas from 2000-2020.

-Dr. Jain received his bachelor's degree in chemical engineering from The University of Texas at Austin and his medical degree from Baylor College of Medicine.
-He completed his residency training in internal medicine and fellowship in gastroenterology at The University of Texas Southwestern Medical School in Dallas, Texas.
+Dr. Jain received his bachelor's degree in chemical engineering from The University of Texas at Austin and his medical degree from Baylor College of Medicine in Houston.
+He completed his residency training in internal medicine and fellowship in gastroenterology at The University of Texas Southwestern Medical School in Dallas.

 Funding for clinical trial expenses, salary support and staff, paid to Texas Digestive Disease Consultants, from the following companies:

 - AbbVie, for a trial on induction and maintenance therapy for moderately to severely active ulcerative colitis, and for two trials on Crohn’s Disease.

 - Eli Lilly & Company, for a trial on ulcerative colitis.

 - Gilead, for trials on ulcerative colitis and Crohn’s Disease.